parsiya/parsiya.net/content/page/CheatSheet.markdown

 ---

 Often I need to do something that I have done many times in the past but I have forgotten how to do it.
-This is a page ~~(or a series of pages if it grows large enough)~~ to complement [my clone at parsiya.io](http://parsiya.io) and give me a simple repository of how-tos I can access online.
+This is a page to complement [my clone at parsiya.io](http://parsiya.io) and give me a simple repository of how-tos I can access online.

 In this page you may find those commands and tips that I need from time to time (and usually forget when I need them).
+Look at the table of contents below or `ctrl+f` and search for keywords.

 - [Tar](#tar)
     - [Compressing a directory using tar](#compressing-a-directory-using-tar)